FireDragonGameStudio/FmvMaker/README.md

 **VideoData** for FmvMaker is a configuration file stored within its Resources folder (*FmvMaker/Resources/*) and is basically a JSON list of single video elements, which are qualified via their names.
 This means that there is no complex hierarchy to build, each video element stands for its own.
 Please always choose simple, but unique names for your video elements.
 You can compare a video element to some kind of *state*, which will lead to *1 to n* next *states*.
 The previous *state* doesn't matter at all.
 Yes, this leads to a long list of elements, but it also helps to keep things simple.

 The next kind of important data are so called **Clickables**.
-Informations about **Clickables** is also stored within the **FmvMaker** Resources folder in the Unity project (*FmvMaker/Resources/*) in a separate configuration file.
+Information about **Clickables** is also stored within the **FmvMaker** Resources folder in the Unity project (*FmvMaker/Resources/*) in a separate configuration file.
 These elements stand for triggering actions when clicking on it.
 It doesn't matter if these actions are e.g. items or the trigger for the next video.
 The only difference is the item handling, of which a basic version is already included in **FmvMaker** and will be explained in the further sections.

 ## How do I build a video JSON list?
 For those who are not familiar with JSON everything you need to know for now is, that there is a certain structure that has to be followed.
 Everything where a single "Element" (either **VideoData** or **Clickables**) belongs, is represented by …